SquareBracketAssociates/Booklet-AdvancedMicroProjects/Chapters/DSL/DSL.md

 ### Creating another test

-But better, let us define a test that verifies that rolling a newly created dice with a default 6 faces only returns value comprised between 1 and 6.
-This is what the following test method is actually specifying.
+But better, let us define a test that verifies that rolling a newly created dice with a default 6 faces only returns a value comprised between 1 and 6.
+This is what the following test method actually specifies.

 ```
 DieTest >> testRolling